 Published with World Weaver Press:

-Shards of History by Rebecca Roland.
+Shards of History, a novel by Rebecca Roland.

 “Roland delivers the goods!” — Susan Abel Sullivan, author of The Haunted Housewives of Allister, Alabama

 Like all Taakwa, Malia fears the fierce winged creatures known as Jeguduns who live in the cliffs surrounding her valley.
 When the river dries up and Malia is forced to scavenge farther from the village than normal, she discovers a Jegudun, injured and in need of help.